xraypy/xraylarch/_sources/tutorial/procedures.txt

 Documentation Strings
 =======================

-Of course, it is a good idea to document your procedures so that you and others can read what it is meant to do and how to use it.
+It is generally a good idea to document your procedures so that you and others can read what it is meant to do and how to use it.
 Larch has a built-in mechanism for supporting procedure documentaion.
 If the first statement in a procedure is a **bare string** (that is, a string that is not assigned to a variable), then this will be used as the procedure documentation.
 You can use triple-quoted strings for multi-line documentation strings.
 This doc string will be used by the built-in help mechanism, or when viewing details of the procedure.
 For example::

     def safe_sqrt(x):